agile-process.org Home

 The third level is the daily plan.
 A daily plan isn't usually represented by any artifacts.
 At the daily scrum or stand up meeting everyone will announce their plan for the day and then act on it.
 Even greater detail is allowed because the plan's duration is one day and no more.

 When you slip your schedule you acknowledge how far you have come and make a new plan based on the new information.
 Trying to catch up only puts you further behind long term.
-Even if you can make it up in a short time the
+Even if you can make it up in a short time the strain on the team puts them behind schedule next week.
+Keep a sustainable pace going.

 When you get ahead of schedule you make a new plan.
 Being ahead of schedule does occasionally happen.
 Keep your pace steady.
 Some slack time is nice, but you need to keep your team challenged or they will challenge themselves in ways you wouldn't have chosen.

 When your customer learns something important about requirements or a competitive advantage you make a new plan.
-Changes to requirements are welcome because we have already decided we will be making new plans anyway.
+Changes to requirements are welcome because we have already decided we will be making new plans

 The changes we get late in a project are usually the most valuable because that is when we know the most about our problem domain and solution.
 Consider every dollar spent on development as also being spent on learning about a better solution.
 The last change request is always the one you paid the most for, so use it to your advantage.